zedlopez/ifm/Examples/RelevantRelations.md

 Suppose that we wanted authors to be able to indicate which relations should or should not be included in room descriptions, and have the system dynamically honor that instruction.

 Inform already knows about verbs for describing supporting, containment, carrying, and wearing, so we could write a set of instructions to handle such cases.
-To do this, we're using the "writing a paragraph about" activity, which is described in the chapter on activities.
+To do this, we're using the "writing a paragraph about" activity, which is described in the chapter on [Activities].

 The following uses what is, strictly speaking, a piece of internal machinery not really intended for public use: a variable called "prior named object" which keeps track of what noun other words should agree with.
 It is not safe to use this variable except to clear it: "now the prior named object is nothing".
 In a few situations, this prevents glitches in adaptive text.